godatadriven/godatadriven-blog/content/neo4j-ha.md

     # must be the configured IP address for one of the local interfaces.
     ha.server=192.168.2.8:6001

-For a fully instruction take a look at [the Neo4j website](http://neo4j.com/docs/stable/ha-setup-tutorial.html)
+For a full instruction take a look at [the Neo4j website](http://neo4j.com/docs/stable/ha-setup-tutorial.html)

-If everything is setup correctly and the neo4j instances are started (```$NEO4J_HOME/bin/neo4j start```)you should be able to excecute the query ```:sysinfo``` in the webconsole: in our case: [http://raspberrypi_2:7474/browser/](http://raspberrypi_2:7474/browser/).
-The following images shows the result for both the Master and a Slave instance.
+If everything is setup correctly and the neo4j instances are started (```$NEO4J_HOME/bin/neo4j start```) you should be able to excecute the query ```:sysinfo``` in the webconsole.
+In our case: [http://raspberrypi_2:7474/browser/](http://raspberrypi_2:7474/browser/).
+The following images show the result for both the Master and a Slave instance.
 <div class="row">
   <div class="span5">
     <img alt="Neo4j master" src="static/images/neo4j-ha/neo4j_master_info.png">